Thin Lizzy: Other Thin Lizzy releases and tributes

 On 24 January 2011, Universal Music issued remastered and expanded editions of Jailbreak, Johnny the Fox and Live and Dangerous.
 Jailbreak and Johnny the Fox are double CD editions with the second disc containing outtakes, BBC session recordings and newly remixed versions of select album tracks.
 Live and Dangerous was a three-disc set, consisting of two CDs and a DVD.
 The former contains the original album plus two bonus tracks, recorded on the same tour and originally released on the Killers Live EP in 1981, while the DVD features a 1978 live performance from the Rainbow Theatre, recorded for television but never broadcast.
 Previous CD editions of Live and Dangerous were single discs.

-Universal followed this with remasters of Bad Reputation, Black Rose and Chinatown, and in early 2012, Nightlife and Fighting.
+Universal followed that with remasters of Bad Reputation, Black Rose and Chinatown, and in early 2012, Nightlife and Fighting.
 Finally, Renegade and Thunder and Lightning were remastered and re-released in 2013.

-Metallica have covered "Whiskey in the Jar" multiple times in honour of their former bassist Cliff Burton, who died in a bus accident in 1986.
-Thin Lizzy were one of Burton's favourite bands, and Lynott had a major influence on him as a bass player.
+On 27 September 2024, a six-disc box set including a Blu-ray disc was released featuring expanded versions of Jailbreak and Johnny the Fox.
+Titled 1976, the set includes original and remixed versions of both albums, two discs of outtakes and radio sessions, plus a live show recorded at The Agora in Cleveland on 5 November 1976.
+The Blu-ray disc also features the original and remixed albums.
+1976 charted at number 58 on the Official UK Album Chart Update.

+On 24 January 2025, an album of Eric Bell-era songs is to be released on the Decca label, featuring Lynott's original vocals, Downey's drums, and new acoustic guitar parts by Bell.
+Acoustic Sessions contains ten songs including "Slow Blues G.M.", a tribute to Gary Moore.
+A single, "Whiskey in the Jar", was previewed on Planet Rock Radio.

 Style and legacy

+Lynott became known for his aggressive, rhythmic approach to bass playing, using an attacking style with a pick to strum eighth notes or triplets.
+As a lyricist, Lynott drew from his personal experiences growing up in Dublin and from Celtic literature.
+His songs featured a variety of themes and characters, from working-class stories to tales from Celtic culture.
+Lynott's style of singing also set him apart from other hard rock musicians of the day, utilizing a seemingly casual sense of off-the-beat phrasing "closer to folk or jazz."

 From 1974, Thin Lizzy switched from using one lead guitarist to two.
-This style was later refined and popularised in the mid-1970s by bands like Judas Priest, and later by the emerging new wave of British heavy metal groups such as Iron Maiden and Def Leppard.
+This twin lead guitar style was later refined and popularised in the mid-1970s by bands like Judas Priest, and later by the emerging new wave of British heavy metal groups such as Iron Maiden and Def Leppard.
 Iron Maiden covered the song "Massacre" from Thin Lizzy's Johnny the Fox album, and released it on their 1988 single "Can I Play with Madness".
 A cover of "Cowboy Song" appears on Sound of White Noise (1993) by Anthrax as a bonus track on the album's Japanese and Australian releases, and as a B-side on some singles of "Only" and "Black Lodge".